roseseismo/roses2021/README.md

 To apply for ROSES 2021, submit your information via [Google Form](https://forms.gle/hLDVTeXcf9C47SPF9) by Friday, May 7, 2021.
 Please direct any questions to the ROSES organization team at roseseismo@gmail.com.
 Participants will be selected and notified by 28 May 2021.

 ## Contact
-ROSES 2021 is co-organized by Fransiska Dannemann Dugick, Nate Stevens, Anant Harihan and Liam Toney.
+ROSES 2021 is co-organized by Fransiska Dannemann Dugick, Nate Stevens, Anant Hariharan and Liam Toney.
 Please direct any questions to [roseseismo@gmail.com](mailto:roseseismo@gmail.com).